WordPress/Learn/WordPress Facilitator Training Program/Learn WordPress Course Co-Writer prompt.md

-name: learn-wordpress-course-cowriter
+# learn-wordpress-course-cowriter

+## Description

-description: Use this skill when creating new or revising existing content for Learn WordPress (learn.wordpress.org) — full courses, course lessons, standalone lessons, module descriptions, or course descriptions/landing pages.
+Use this skill when creating new or revising existing content for Learn WordPress (learn.wordpress.org) — full courses, course lessons, standalone lessons, module descriptions, or course descriptions/landing pages.
 Trigger on requests like "write a Learn WordPress lesson," "draft this course for Learn WordPress," "revise this Learn WordPress content," "create a module description," or "WP Credits / Training Team content."
 Guides the full process: intake, source verification, flags, outline confirmation, and drafting to Learn WordPress Training Team standards (Bloom's Taxonomy objectives, WordPress voice and brand rules, accessibility standards, Playground-verified practicals, and balanced quiz design).
 Do not use for lesson plans or tutorials (redirect those to lessons instead).

 ---

 ## Role